-Stand Your Ground laws upend centuries of traditional self-defense doctrine and threaten public safety by encouraging armed vigilantism and giving civilians in public places more leeway to shoot than the U.S. military gives soldiers in war zones.
-These laws are associated with clear increases in homicides.
+Stand Your Ground laws upend centuries of traditional self-defense doctrine and threaten public safety by encouraging armed vigilantism, allowing a person to kill another person in a public area even when they can clearly and safely walk away from the danger.
+These laws are associated with increases in homicides and injuries across different demographics and neighborhoods, while disproportionately impacting communities of color.
+They encourage the escalation of violence in avoidable situations and do not deter crime.
 Lawmakers should put the safety of their constituents first and reject dangerous Stand Your Ground proposals.

-- Under traditional self-defense law, a person can use force to defend himself anywhere, but when he is outside his home he cannot use force likely to kill or seriously injure someone, if there is a safe way to avoid it.Wharton, F. (1875).
+- Under traditional self-defense law, a person can use force to defend themselves anywhere, but when they are outside their home they cannot use force likely to kill or seriously injure someone if there is a safe way to avoid it.Wharton, F. (1875).
 A Treatise on the Law of Homicide in the United States.
 Philadelphia: Kay and Brother; Allen v.
 United States, 164 U.S. 492, 497-98 (1896); Teal v.
 State, 161 So.
 422, 422 (Fla.1935); Beyer v.
 Birmingham, Ry., Light & Power Co., 64 So.
 609, 611 (Ala.
 1914).

-- Traditional self-defense does not require that a person retreat from a situation if doing so would put him in danger.
+- Traditional self-defense does not require that a person retreat from a situation if doing so would put them in danger.
 It only requires a person to avoid killing another person if there is a clear and safe way to do so.

 - In this way, traditional law respects both a person’s right to self-defense and the sanctity of human life.
 It recognizes that it is always better to avoid taking a life if there is a safe and clear alternative.